ernius/blockchain/README.md

 # Consensus Rules

-- [] No send more money that owns
 - [Done] Check signature
 - [] Amount of money sent is grater than 0
 - [] All transaction references (txid) exists
-- [] Transaction inputs and outputs are not empty
+- [Done] Transaction inputs and outputs are not empty
+- [] All transaction input references have the same recipient and is equal to the sender of the transaction
 - [] All transaction input references are not referenced as input by any previous broadcasted transaction (double spending)
 - [] Transaction Inputs sum equals output sum